docentmail/ai-snippets/ml/coursera_ml/README.md

 **Go to [Week 02 Part 02](week02_02/README.md)**

 Linear models are one of the most studied classes of algorithms in machine learning.
 They are scalable and widely used for large datasets.
-This module covers stochastic gradient methods for linear classifier tuning, regularization, and practical nuances of linear methods.
+This module covers stochastic gradient methods for linear classifier tuning, regularization, and practical nuances of linear methods.\
+NumPy, Pandas, Scikit-learn

 - Linear Classification Methods
   - Stochastic Gradient Method